Ve’ahavta’s TikunGen Leadership Program gives teens the tools to become #changemakers!

 - Upstream thinking, change-making and advocacy

 - Participants will receive a minimum of ten volunteer hours:

 - Volunteer on the Mobile Jewish Response to Homelessness outreach van.
 See first-hand how social issues impact vulnerable individuals in our city.
 TikunGen gives teens access to volunteer with the outreach van multiple times throughout high school.

-- Participants can earn additional volunteer hours through assisting with special Ve’ahavta projects such as our annual gala, the MYTORONTO photography exhibit, the Meal Box program and the Community Passover Seder.
+- Participants can earn additional volunteer hours through assisting with special Ve’ahavta projects such as our annual major event, the MYTORONTO photography exhibit and the Community Passover Seder.

 - Through these activities, teens will be able to take their learning and passion and transform it into action.

 3. Social action and fundraising

 Throughout the program, participants will consider their collective social action project based on what they learn and where their interests lie.
-Weeks 6-8 will be spent developing, planning and initiating their fundraising project.
+Weeks 4-6 will be spent developing, planning and initiating the fundraising project.

 Participants will be encouraged to think independently as well as work together to come up with their project.
 This will include establishing a timeline for seeing the project through, including any future meetings with their group.

 As part of the follow-up, a Ve’ahavta staff member will keep in touch with the group to find out how their project is going and what the impact has been.
+We will have a reunion meet-up sometime in January or February.
 We encourage participants to continue working on their project well beyond the completion of the TikunGen program.

 We want to ensure that all interested young people have access to our programs.
 If you need to discuss a sliding scale fee, or payment in installments, please contact Janis Seftel at Janis.Seftel@veahavta.org or 416.964.7698, ext.
 214.